About

-Leonie Bradfield BE (Hons) MEngSc PhD
+BE Hons (Mining) MEngSc PhD

-Leonie’s appreciation for research stems from her PhD studies conducted under the mentorship of Dr John Simmons and Prof Stephen Fityus.
+An advocate for research and technology, Leonie is committed to sustaining the future competitiveness of a mining industry now faced with the challenges of extracting resources that are deeper and more geologically complex than ever before.
+Leonie’s appreciation for research was shaped during her PhD studies.
 For ACARP Project C20019, she designed and commissioned the world’s largest direct shear machine (in terms of both specimen size and stress capacity) to provide reliable design information for very-high spoil dumps.
-The LDSM resides at the University of Newcastle and is now used at large by the Australian mining industry for evaluating the shearing behaviour of mine wastes.
+The machine, affectionately named “Big John” after her father, remains in operation at the University of Newcastle and is widely used by the mining industry in Australia and internationally, with all proceeds from testing supporting research funding at the university.

 People We Work With